 Websites that use this color intend to give an elegant and wealthy vibe and is a color that is liked by both men and women.
 An example would be evening gowns or tuxedos.
 In accounting you are in the “black” if you have a profit.
 Other websites want to show their rebellious nature or the durability that is associated with power.

-What do different cultures think of It?
+What do different culture think of it?

 In western cultures, this color is often associated with mourning or death.
 In other cultures, it is a symbol for rebellion and occult.
 In Latin America this color is worn by men (Eriksen Translations 2020).
 It is often paired with orange colors during Halloween symbolizing the occult, death, and mystery.

-Examples of Websites using Black
+Examples of Websites Using Black?

 Black is used a lot for luxury brands or brands with a high-end image.
 Some examples of luxury brands include Burberry, Chanel, Jaguar, BMW, and Tiffany.
 Brands projecting a high end image include some of the tech companies such as Sony and Apple.
 Some Rock music bands use black as statement of rebellion an example of which is Metallica.
 Some of the watch brands, such as Citizen and Timex use black to show their durability.
 One of the most famous websites and brands using this color is Amazon in their text, accented by yellow underneath.